AndrewMack/soilflo-backend-trial/README.md

 ### Serialization concerns ...

+I'm curious to know how others have worked through this.
+Maybe this is just a personal preference, but I find Nest-JS's solution to the Data-Contract is to couple the Data-Contract to the Entity in the same class.

-This is something that I'm not a fan of -- Nest-JS's solution to the Data-Contract and its coupling with the Entity.
-While this would be outside of the scope for this project, it would be interesting to find (or create) a solution for Serializing our Entities and/or Business-Objects that does _not_ involve us mucking around with our Entity classes.
+While this would be outside of the scope for this project, it would be interesting to find (or create) a solution for Serializing our Entities and/or Business-Objects that does _not_ involve us working serialization within those classes.